 - Whether this is your first VA loan or if you’ve had one before

 - This loan has service eligibility requirements.
-More details found here on VA.gov.

 Private Lenders for Bad Credit Score Borrowers

-While this may be a common and accepted option in the financial world, at MoneySmartFamily we don’t recommend this option.
+While this may be a common and acceptable option in the financial world, at MoneySmartFamily we don’t recommend this option.
 The cost is too high and the risk too great.
 Be patient, build your savings for a down payment and seek other lending options.

 Another option for a home loan is to go through a private lender.
 These are not traditional loan institutions or banks.
 Private lenders include businesses, investors, or acquaintances.

 In a private loan situation, it is very important to shop around.
 Consider loan interest rates, borrowing requirements, and the integrity of the lender.
 You may want to consult with an attorney before signing on for a private loan.